SQLi auto-enabled — no --sqli flag needed

 test_json_sqli(url, json_data) sends POST requests with Content-Type: application/json and tests each string-valued key.

-Payload: same single-quote suffix (value') appended to each JSON field value.
+Error-based: same single-quote suffix (value') appended to each JSON field value.

 WAF detection runs on every response.
 WAF-flagged parameters are skipped and recorded in waf_detected.